dongyangwei10/learngit/readme.txt

-Creating a new branch is quick & simpl.
+Creating a new branch is quick & easy.